Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

 1. All APIs must publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [Delegated Permission](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client apps to obtain an access token for a *user* successfully.
 To publish a scope, follow these steps:
 1. Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
-    1. For **Scope name**, use `access_via_groups_assignments`.
+    1. For **Scope name**, use `access_via_group_assignments`.
     1. Select **Admins and users** options for **Who can consent?**.
-    1. For **Admin consent display name** type in *scopeName*.
+    1. For **Admin consent display name** type in *Access 'msal-react-app' as the signed-in user assigned to group memberships*.
-    1. For **Admin consent description** type in *e.g. Allows the app to read the signed-in user's files.*.
+    1. For **Admin consent description** type in *Allow the app to access the 'msal-react-app' as a signed-in user assigned to one or more security groups*.
-    1. For **User consent display name** type in *scopeName*.
+    1. For **User consent display name** type in *Access 'msal-react-app' on your behalf after security group assignment*.
-    1. For **User consent description** type in *eg. Allows the app to read your files.*.
+    1. For **User consent description** type in *Allow the app to access the 'msal-react-app' on your behalf after assignment to one or more security groups*.
     1. Keep **State** as **Enabled**.
     1. Select the **Add scope** button on the bottom to save this scope.
 1. Select the **Manifest** blade on the left.
     1. Set `accessTokenAcceptedVersion` property to **2**.
     1. Select on **Save**.

-> :information_source:  Follow  [the principle of least privilege](https://docs.microsoft.com/azure/active-directory/develop/secure-least-privileged-access) whenever you are publishing permissions for a web API.
+> :information_source:  Follow [the principle of least privilege when publishing permissions](https://learn.microsoft.com/security/zero-trust/develop/protected-api-example) for a web API.

 ##### Grant Delegated Permissions to msal-react-app

 1. Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is required by apps signing-in users.
     1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs:
     1. Select the **Add a permission** button and then:
         1. Ensure that the **My APIs** tab is selected.
         1. In the list of APIs, select the API `msal-react-app`.
+      * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is requested by apps that sign-in users.
-        1. In the **Delegated permissions** section, select the **access_via_group_assignments** in the list.
+      * In the **Delegated permissions** section, select **access_via_group_assignments** in the list.
 Use the search box if necessary.
         1. Select the **Add permissions** button at the bottom.
     1. Select the **Add a permission** button and then:
         1. Ensure that the **Microsoft APIs** tab is selected.
         1. In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
+      * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is requested by apps that sign-in users.
-        1. In the **Delegated permissions** section, select the **User.Read**, **GroupMember.Read.All** in the list.
+      * In the **Delegated permissions** section, select **User.Read**, **GroupMember.Read.All** in the list.
 Use the search box if necessary.
         1. Select the **Add permissions** button at the bottom.
    > :warning: To handle the groups overage scenario, please grant [admin consent](https://learn.microsoft.com/azure/active-directory/manage-apps/grant-admin-consent?source=recommendations#grant-admin-consent-in-app-registrations) to the Microsoft Graph **GroupMember.Read.All** [permission](https://learn.microsoft.com/graph/permissions-reference).
 See the section on how to [create the overage scenario for testing](#create-the-overage-scenario-for-testing) below for more.

 ##### Configure Optional Claims